msztolcman/subst/README.md

 ### v0.5.0

-* many improvements to handling different encodings
+* improvements to handling different encodings
+* exit code give us info about there was any changes
 * improvements to pylintrc, Makefile
 * config for tox
 * many refactorings
+* fixes and improvements in built-in help
+* marked as compatible with Python 3.5 and 3.6

 ### v0.4.0